jadraque94/EPHEMERE_DL_TREE/README.md

 In our study site in Berambadi, an agricultural watershed in southern India (State of Karnataka), several Very-High Spatial Panchromatic Tri-Stereo images (50cm of spatial resolution) have been captured those last years on this site.
 Those images have been divided into a two groups : the first group has just been injected into a large pool of unlabeled images and the second one, has been annoted and then injected into a small pool of labeled image for the training and the testing dataset.

-This method achieved to obtained a precision of 87,4%, a recall of 80.1% and a MAP50 of 87,9%.
+This method achieved to obtain a precision of 84,6%, a recall of 84.3% and a MAP50 of 85,7%.

 ## Installation